 It’s important to remember that these races are comprised entirely of club athletes.
 The standard at the sharp end will be very good so don’t get fazed if you don’t finish as high up in the field as you might in a public road race.

 The Cross-Country League

-The South Yorkshire Country Athletics Association is organised the South Yorkshire Cross Country league which comprises four races at four different venues.
+The South Yorkshire Country Athletics Association organise the South Yorkshire Cross Country League which comprises four races at four different venues.
 These races are held each year from October to December.
 One of these races will be selected as the venue for the annual Striders Cross-Country Championship race (keep an eye on the club website and Facebook page for details).

-At the start of the season, depending on how the club performed the previous year, the mens and ladies teams are placed in either division one or two.
-In the mens league, the first six runners to cross the finish line score points for the club.
-In the womens league, the first four runners to cross the finish line score points for the club.
-This is a great way of organising the league as it means that runners towards the back of the field or any runners having a particular bad race don’t have to worry about how their performance might affect the club’s rankings.
+At the start of the season, depending on how the club performed the previous year, the men’s and ladies’ teams are placed in either division one or two.
+In the men’s league, the first six runners to cross the finish line score points for the club.
+In the women’s league, the first four runners to cross the finish line score points for the club.
+This is a great way of organising the league as it means that runners towards the back of the field or any runners having a particularly bad race don’t have to worry about how their performance might affect the club’s rankings.
 Most important to remember is that the league, just like the summer five-mile road races, is really friendly and welcoming to club runners of all abilities.

 It’s also important to remember that the organisers work out the team scores by totting up runners’ positions NOT times.
 So when racing, you need to think less about your time and more about getting the best position you can (which is where that finishing kick comes in handy!).

-For more information of the South Yorkshire Cross Country league, go to the South Yorkshire Country Athletics Association website
+For more information on the South Yorkshire Cross Country League, go to the South Yorkshire Country Athletics Association website.

 Alternatively, we have our own Cross Country page where we post up the fixtures for the current year when known.